BitcoinDesign/Guide/guide/inheritance-wallet/wallet-creation.md

       caption: It also emphasizes the social aspect of having shared inheritance wallet.
     - file: wallet-creation/onboarding-03
       alt:
-      caption: One of the main features is that it's very easy to create time-based recovery options that do not compromise security.
+      caption: One of the main features is that it's very easy to create time-based recovery options.
     - file: wallet-creation/onboarding-04
       alt:
-      caption: Heirs can be involved from the beginning.
-They can even access their inheritance using their own keys when the time comes.
+      caption: Heirs can be involved from the beginning and provide their own inheritance keys.
     - file: wallet-creation/onboarding-05
       alt:
       caption: The tutorial finishes with a call to action.